pulse2percept/pulse2percept/benchmarks/README.rst

 memory are held to different standards, because they are not equally
 trustworthy:

-**Memory is exact.** ``tracemalloc`` counts allocations, so repeated runs of unchanged code report peak memory to the byte -- measured spread across consecutive runs is 0.0% for every benchmark that does not draw with matplotlib, and under 1% for the ones that do.
-A memory change means the code changed, so the threshold is tight (1.15x).
+**Memory is highly repeatable.** ``tracemalloc`` counts allocations rather than sampling the process, so repeated runs of unchanged code report the same peak to the byte.

-**Time is not.** The minimum over many rounds still drifts 15-30% between runs of unchanged code on one machine.
-The time threshold is set far outside that band (2x) on purpose: it catches disasters -- an accidental quadratic, a cache that stopped being hit, a parallel loop that got serialized -- and will not notice a genuine 20% regression.
-Nothing here replaces profiling a suspicious change on a quiet machine.
+**Time depends on runner load.** The minimum over many rounds may drift between runs of unchanged code, so we set a generous threshold to catch 20% regressions instead of every tiny performance change.

 Both checks also require an absolute change, not just a ratio, since some benchmarks are small enough (a 0.2 ms build, a 0.08 MB prediction) that a large ratio is noise on a number nobody notices.
 Ratio-only breaches are still shown, marked ``(under floor)``; they just do not fail the run.
 All four limits are options -- see ``python benchmarks/compare.py --help``.

+Because this is the code that decides whether a pull request passes, its decision logic is tested in ``test_compare.py`` on synthetic data.

 On a pull request